algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/User-Manual.md

 ![1step](img/1instruction.png)
 You can connect the SportShield device to your phone by bluetooth or NFC :
 ![2step](img/2instruction.png)
-- Bluetooth : you can select manualy your device with the bluetooth option.
+- Bluetooth : you can select manually your device with the bluetooth option.
   - First step : After clicking on the Bluetooth option, you just need to scan for your device which must be near for the first connection.
    ![3step](img/3instruction.png)
    - Second step : After scanning it, you need to select your device (your localization must be enabled).